BARAVIND-12/Data-Analysis-Dashboard/README.md

 ## Project Objective
 The Data Professional Survey is Created to analyse the insights about job roles ,Salaries ,Career trends and Tools using Power Bi

+## Dataset used
+- <a href="
+Dataset
+Questions (KPIs)
+Compare the sales and orders using single chart.